Signs, Symptoms and Characteristics

 Physicians should be alert for potentially relevant symptoms and follow up with their patients according to their best clinical judgment.
 Benzodiazepines and barbiturates should only be used if alternatives are not available, given a possible association with sudden death in this chromosomal disorder.
 For more information, see the Physician Advisory Sudden Death in Chromosome 15q Duplication Syndrome.

 OTHER MEDICAL PROBLEMS

-Other reported medical problems include recurrent respiratory infections in childhood, middle ear effusions requiring tubes, eczema, precocious puberty, other menstrual irregularities, overeating, and weight gain.
+Other reported medical problems include high pain threshold, recurrent respiratory infections in childhood, middle ear effusions requiring tubes, eczema, precocious puberty, other menstrual irregularities, overeating, and weight gain.
 Scoliosis is also reported in adolescence.